 Botanical Name: Caryota mitis

-Fishtail Palm gets its common name from the ragged-edged, ribbed texture of the dark-green leaflets that grow on upright stems.
+Fishtail palm tree gets its common name from the ragged-edged, ribbed texture of the dark-green leaflets that grow on upright stems.
 Its triangular leaflets are unique, and over time naturally split at the ends -- just like a fish tail.

 Caryota mitis grows in a clump, with several stems rising from its base that can easily be divided.

-This tropical palm is one of the easiest indoor palm plants to grow, requiring little care.
+Native to Southeast Asia, Fishtail Palm thrives in warm temperatures and humidity.
+Despite its tropical beginnings, this palm is one of the easiest indoor palm plants to grow, requiring little care.

 Origin: Burma, Malaysia

 Water: Water thoroughly then allow soil to dry slightly between waterings.
+It is more tolerant of drier soil than wet.
 Water less in winter when growth has slowed.
 Use filtered or distilled water because tap water may contain fluoride, chlorine and other chemicals that can damage palms.

-Humidity: Average to moderate.
-If relative humidity drops below 50%, stand the pot on a humidity tray or use a room humidifier.
+Humidity: Give this tropical native the humidity it craves.
+It's a good idea to use a humidity gauge near your palm, rather than guess.
+Indoor air can become extremely dry, especially during the winter months.
+If relative humidity drops below 50%, stand the pot on a humidity tray or use a cool-mist room humidifier.

-Propagation: Sow seeds in spring or summer, keeping the soil warm and moist.
+Propagation: Sow seeds in spring or summer in fresh potting medium.
+Don't bury them -- palm seeds germinate best when they are barely covered.
+Keep them warm and moist.
+Use a seedling heat mat, if needed to maintain a minimum 70°F/21°C while seedlings sprout.
 Offsets can be carefully cut away from the plant and potted in separate containers.